Bob's Burgers: Home media and streaming

+The Bob's Burgers Movie: —N/a; 1; 102 minutes; July 19, 2022; The Blu-ray and 4K Ultra HD Blu-ray features Audio Commentary, a "Making of the Movie" Featurette, My Butt Has a Fever short film, Deleted Scenes, and Animatics and Featurettes on Animating the Movie.

 Reception

 Critical reception

-Bob's Burgers initially received mixed reviews for season 1, with a Metacritic score of 54 out of 100.
-However, by season 2 the ratings had reached a score of 78 out of 100, proving a rise in popularity with praises about its "daffy comedic momentum" and how it is "new and fresh."
+Bob's Burgers initially received mixed reviews for season 1, with a Metacritic score of 60 out of 100.
 Rotten Tomatoes gave the first season a 73% score based on 41 reviews with an average rating of 6.1/10.
 The site's critical consensus states "A modestly immature workplace cartoon, not without potential, that needs to work on finding its rhythm."
 The Washington Post described the series as "pointlessly vulgar and derivatively dull," while Reuters stated that "It's unwise – and unnecessary – to launch an animated sitcom on Fox that appears intent to ape the vulgarity quotient of Family Guy."
 USA Today stated that "Bob's Burgers isn't very tasty," describing the comedy as just "lop[ing] along, stumbling from one tasteless moment to the next."
 The New York Times described the series as having "a lackadaisical vibe; its humor, no matter how anarchic, slides by in a deadpan monotone."

-However, as the first season progressed and concluded and the second began, critics began giving the series praise.
+However, as the first season progressed and concluded and the second began, critics began giving the series praise, noting its "daffy comedic momentum" and that it was "new and fresh."
 Rowan Kaiser of The A.V.
 Club has recalled, "...the show was amusing, yes, and there was certainly potential, but it took half a dozen episodes before it really began to meet that potential."
 Season 2 has a Metacritic score of 78 out 100, and a Rotten Tomatoes score of 100% based on 8 reviews.

 Season 3 has a Rotten Tomatoes score of 88% based on 8 reviews, Season 4 has a score of 89% based on 9 reviews, season 5 has a score of 100% based on 12 reviews, and season 6 has 100% based on 10 reviews.

 Entertainment Weekly gave the series an A− grade in its review, remarking that "a comedy this well done is very rare indeed."
 Ain't It Cool News called Bob's Burgers "perhaps the funniest half-hour currently airing on broadcast TV" in 2011.
 In its review, CNN called the series "wickedly funny" and said there are "too many highlights to list here."
 Speaking about the series during its second season, The A.V.
 Club reviewer Rowan Kaiser said: "After an uneven start, Bob's Burgers is becoming one of television's best comedies!"
 Since the debut of the second season of the series, the series' positive reception has increased.

 The A.V.
 Club voted Bob's Burgers as the 10th best TV show of 2012, the 3rd best show of 2013, the 20th best show of 2014, and the 35th best show of 2015.